natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 > * What happens if you want to test **SJF** without modifying existing low-level code?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-In this code, the `context_switch()` function is the mechanism—it carries out the low-level task of switching from the currently running process to the next one, handling CPU state and control structures.
+In this code, the `context_switch()` function <span class="orange-bold">is the mechanism</span>.
+It carries out the low-level task of switching from the currently running process to the next one, handling CPU state and control structures.
 The functions `round_robin()` and `priority_based()` are <span class="orange-bold">policies</span>; they implement strategies for selecting which process to run next based on different scheduling criteria.
 <br><br>
 This refactoring improves maintainability and flexibility because it isolates the decision-making logic from the execution mechanism.
 The scheduling policy can be changed simply by passing a different function to `schedule()` without modifying the underlying context-switching logic.
 This reduces code duplication, minimizes the risk of introducing errors, and allows developers to update or optimize scheduling strategies independently from core system operations.
 <br><br>